obarthel/amiga-smbfs/README.md

 The built-in default translation method is restricted to the part of Unicode which is covered by the *ISO-8859-1* character set.
 It is enabled by default, as if `UNICODE=on` had been used.
 You can disable it with `UNICODE=off`, which completely disables the translation.

-Note: some *Samba* versions will return corrupted file and drawer names unless Unicode support is enabled.
+**Note**: Some *Samba* versions will return corrupted file and drawer names unless Unicode support is enabled.
 Names which use only US-ASCII characters appear to be generally safe to use and are unlikely to suffer from corruption.

 #### 5.2.2. `CP437/S`